IBM/aspera-cli/README.erb.md

 for k in $(aslmcli ats access_key list --field=id --format=csv);do aslmcli ats access_key id $k delete;done
 ```

+# Preview generation for Aspera Files

+The `preview` plugin allows generation of preview files for Aspera Files for on-premise nodes.

+This version requires to run the command on a system that has direct
+access to storage.

+It supports 3 sub commands: scan, events and id (to generate a single file by id)

 # Sample commands
 Some commands used in unit testing: